saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 published: false
 ---

 Since I am making my lab based on KVM (I have a linux host), I wanted a quick way to provision a Centos VM.
-Until now I was using virt-manager (GUI) to creating a VM and attach the Centos DVD, then boot it and go through the installer.
+Until now I was using virt-manager (GUI) to create a VM, attach the Centos DVD, boot it and go through the installer.
 It is ok but there is a faster and an easier to automate way.

-The main steps are to download a cloud image of Centos 7 (it is a VM in the familiar qcow format, i.e the qemu copy-on-write format), then change the image to inject some info (your public ssh key typically, so that you can connect to it when it is created.
-There is good documentation avalaible, so I will just list the commands for future reference
+The main steps are to download a cloud image of Centos 7 (it is a VM in the familiar qcow format, i.e the qemu copy-on-write format), and then use a tool that allow to make a small bootable iso which will inject some info in the image during the first boot.

 documentation:
 * https://cloudinit.readthedocs.io/en/latest/topics/examples.html
 * https://www.cyberciti.biz/faq/create-vm-using-the-qcow2-image-file-in-kvm/

-One does not need to be connected as root on the host.
-On my lab I am using a user pierre (the user is in the group libvirt).
+I am not sure what requires root access on the host and what not.
+I try to use my personal user but sometimes I have to sudo.
+On my host I am using a user pierre (the user is in the group libvirt).
+Of course a pre-requesiste is to have libvirt installed and running.

 1. Download the cloud image.